 The curriculum provides both theoretical and practical preparation for graduates to provide quality interpreting services for deaf consumers and hiring agencies.
 The total program consists of four semesters of classes totaling a minimum of 60 credit hours to complete the associate of applied arts degree in interpreting.
-The program includes a minimum of 53 credit hours of campus lecture, 4 credit hours of laboratory study and 3 credit hours of practicum study in the community.
-Students graduating from this program will be eligible to meet the requirements of the Arizona Registry of Interpreters for the Deaf, State Rating Board.
+The program includes a minimum of 54 credit hours of campus lecture, 4 credit hours of laboratory study and 2-3 credit hours of in the community.
+Students graduating from this program will be eligible to meet the Interpreter Quality Assurance System in Arizona.